JorelC18/3311Project-Echo/README.md

 ## How To Use:

 The main executable java file is MainTest.java.

-Input your SQL database url, username, and password.
+Input your own SQL username and passwor

 Then run MainTest.java to see the GUI and start the program.

 ```java
 package NHPIVisualizer;